 The actual price of bitcoin is showing more neutral chart action in that the number of higher volume up days is nearly matched to the number of higher volume down days.
 It is trying to stage a bounce since it fell to new lows in this cycle on December 15, 2018.
-That said, the GBTC chart above shows a possible short or intermediate term trade as accumulation is evident using the 50-dma as suggested by Gil.
+That said, the GBTC chart above shows a possible 'short term' short or intermediate term trade as accumulation is evident using the 50-dma as suggested by Gil.

 The question is whether this current bounce is another of the dead cat variety or whether the deep drop bitcoin suffered the last quarter of 2018 is the major bottom for this cryptowinter.
 The chart below shows numerous bounces this year in bitcoin:

 Since 2011, prior major bottoms in bitcoin coincided with major price/volume capitulation such as in January 2015.
 My algos have so far been able to call major tops and bottoms in bitcoin because traders largely consist of retail with little institutional trading to add noise to the charts.
 That of course does not guarantee they will continue to work since markets change and institutions are starting to add volume to the total trading volume, especially as regulations become more clear over the next year.

 I (Dr K) will be posting a comprehensive set of charts in the comings days/weeks (as the bitcoin market dictates) that represent some of the metrics I use to see when bitcoin reaches a major bottom.
 Of course, a major catalyst such as the approval of a bitcoin ETF could signal the start of a major bull market which occurs before a major low in bitcoin is reached.
 That said, it is doubtful any such ETF approval will occur until much later in the year, at the earliest.
 This gives bitcoin time to find a major low with metrics such as the NVT Signal issuing a strong buy.
 At present, it still shows bitcoin is largely overvalued, thus may still need to undercut $3000: